-Key audit matter How our audit addressed the key audit matte Revenue recognition - appropriateness of estimation of contract cost and revenue recognition Our audit procedures included the following in respect of Holding Company: (Refer to Note 2.19 - "Revenue Recognition", Refer Note 2.34 - "Critical Estimates and Judgements - Accounting for revenue from contracts wherein group satisfies performance obligation and recognises revenue over time" and Note 22 - "Revenue from operations") Obtained an understanding, evaluated the design, and tested the operating effectiveness of key controls around estimation of contract margin and costs to complete the contracts.
-Inquired with the management the status of the respect of certain contracts with customers, the Holding ompany recognises revenue over a period of time in ccordance with its accounting policy.
-This involves contracts, the basis for estimates of cost to complete the contracts and other factors such as consideration of any specific identified risks. determination of percentage completion of the project and contract margin to be recognised on the project, which are dependent on the actual cost incurred and total budgeted cost, which is cost incurred till date and estimation of future Verified on a sample basis the contract revenue with the underlying contracts and other relevant terms and conditions as appropriate. cost to complete the contract.
-Tested on a sample basis the actual costs incurred during the year with supporting documents.
-This estimation involves exercise of significant judgement by the management in making cost forecasts considering future activities to be carried out in the project, and the related assumptions Tested on a sample basis the cost to complete with order placed with vendors, and other relevant supporting documents, as appropriate.
-This has been considered as a key audit matter given the significant management judgements involved and complexities in determining costs to complete and the resulting contract margin.
-Recomputed the percentage of completion based on the budgeted cost and the total actual cost incurred and the revenue recognized based on the percentage of completion.
-Evaluated the adequacy of the disclosures made in the consolidated financial statements.
+How our audit addressed the key audit matte

+Our audit procedures included the following in respect of Holding Company:

+- Obtained an understanding, evaluated the design, and tested the operating effectiveness of key controls around estimation of contract margin and costs to complete the contracts. - Inquired with the management the status of the contracts, the basis for estimates of cost to complete the contracts and other factors such as consideration of any specific identified risks. - Verified on a sample basis the contract revenue with the underlying contracts and other relevant terms and conditions as appropriate. - Tested on a sample basis the actual costs incurred during the year with supporting documents. - Tested on a sample basis the cost to complete with order placed with vendors, and other relevant supporting documents, as appropriate. - Recomputed the percentage of completion based on the budgeted cost and the total actual cost incurred and the revenue recognized based on the percentage of completion. - Evaluated the adequacy of the disclosures made in the consolidated financial statements.

 Based on the above procedures performed, management's estimation of contract cost and revenue recognition is considered reasonable.